mwittig/pimatic-plugin-commons/API.md

 ## scheduleUpdate(func, interval, [...])

 Schedule an update.
-The given member function of the device is called after 'interval' milliseconds.
-Repeated call will
+The given member function of the device
-            remove any previous schedule.
+            is called after 'interval' milliseconds.
+Repeated call will remove any previous schedule.

 ### Params:

 * **Function** *func* - update function to be called
-* **Number** *interval* - interval in milliseconds
+* **Number** *interval* - interval in milliseconds greater than 0
 * *[...]* - additional parameters which are passed through                            to the function specified by func once the timer expires

 ## normalize(value, lowerRange, [upperRange])